krasileva-group/Kronos_EDR/README.md

 ## The MAPS pipeline

 The alignments were processed with the [MAPS pipeline](https://github.com/DubcovskyLab/wheat_tilling_pub/tree/master/maps_pipeline).
-Each chromosome was individually processed.

 First, the bamfiles with duplicates removed were processed.
 I changed the script, beta-run-mpileup.py, so that the temp outputs are not deleted at the end of the processing.
 ```
 module load python/2.7